Blue Caboose

 Guitar, Iron Skillet, Banjo and Vocals

-Starting his music career playing the clarinet at the School For Creative and Performing Arts in Cincinnati, Tony has been playing music of one kind or another for nearly thirty years.
-He attended the OSU School of Music on scholarship for clarinet, where a close friend taught him to play the guitar.
+Starting his music career playing the clarinet at the School For Creative and Performing Arts in Cincinnati, Tony has been playing music of one kind or another for over thirty years.
+He attended the OSU School of Music on scholarship for clarinet, where he learned to play the guitar.
+Becoming enamoured with the Prog Rock scene, Tony had drifted in and out of various bands throughout the years, including Shake and The Zen Lunatics, who performed at various music festivals, bars and private parties over the years.

 Michael Martin